Alessandra Mussolini: Views on social issues

 In 2006, she responded to claims by the transgender Italian parliamentary candidate Vladimir Luxuria that she was a "fascist" by saying that it would be better to be a fascist than it would be to be gay ("frocio").

 Her stance on homosexuality changed consistently from the late 2000s.
 In 2010, Mussolini condemned the Vatican's comparison of homosexuality with paedophilia, stating "You can't link sexual orientation to pedophilia … this link risks becoming dangerously misleading for the protection of children".
 In 2022, she supported the anti-homophobia "Zan bill" and she refused to provide her gender information on her MEP identity card after returning to the European Parliament.

 End of political career

 She left Forza Italia in 2018, following the party's decision to be in opposition to the Conte government.
 She has used Twitter to defend the memory of her grandfather from critics such as actor Jim Carrey, and fans of Scottish football club Celtic F.C.

 In December 2020, she left politics for a new television career.
 She took part, as contestant, in Milly Carlucci's Ballando con le stelle and in Carlo Conti's Tale e quale show obtaining success.

-Return to politics
+Brief return to politics

 In November 2022, Mussolini returned to politics to replace Antonio Tajani as a Forza Italia MEP after his election to the Chamber of Deputies.

+Mussolini ran again in 2024, but was not re-elected.

+Return to television

+From March to May 2026, Mussolini was a contestant on Celebrity Big Brother.
+She won the reality show with the 56% of the votes.